influxdata/docs-v2/content/v2.0/users/tokens/_index.md

 ---

 InfluxDB ensures secure interaction between users and data through the use of **authentication tokens**.
-A token identifies InfluxDB permissions?
+A token identifies InfluxDB permissions.

 The following articles provide information about managing authentication tokens.